RyanXSharp/RyanXSharp3/_news/announcement_1.md

 related_posts: false
 ---

-📜 I receive the Academic Excellence Scholarship from UTD which covers all undergraduate tuition and provides a stipend.
+📜 I receive the Academic Excellence Scholarship from UTD which covers all undergraduate tuition and includes a stipend.